Taylister/CSNet/README.md

 # CSNet
-This is the code of character segmentation network from wild image
+This is the code of character stroke separation network from wild image